Dermestes caninus

 Ecological Role

-Forensic importance indicated; potential use as an indicator of time of in relation to postmortem interval (minPMI), though validation is still needed.
+Forensic importance indicated; potential use as an indicator of time of in relation to minimum postmortem interval (minPMI), though validation is still needed.

 Human Relevance